 Seller Financed Mortgage Help | A Guide For New Investors

-The seller can retain the loan throughout its duration or sell the loan to a mortgage investor.
+The seller can retain the loan for its duration or sell the loan to a mortgage investor.
 The latter option is often preferred because the buyer pays the seller a large, lump sum that makes it easy to pay sizable debts, buy a new property, or fund investments.
-Even if the loan is sold to an investor, the buyer pays based the original contract.
-This is why it’s important for buyers to have a seller financed mortgage specialist review the stipulations of the contract.
+Even if the loan is sold to an investor, the buyer’s payments are based the original contract.
+This is why it’s important for buyers to have a seller-financed mortgage specialist review the stipulations of the contract.

-In seller financed mortgages, the buyer of a property receives a loan from the seller.
+In seller-financed mortgages, the buyer of a property receives a loan from the seller.
 The parties form a loan agreement whose characteristics are similar to a traditional mortgage.
-Buyer and seller agree on loan interest rate, repayment schedule, and penalties for defaulting, creating a loan agreement that financially benefits both parties.
+Buyer and seller agree on an interest rate, repayment schedule, and penalties for defaulting, creating a loan agreement that financially benefits both parties.

 Next, the buyer signs a promissory note to assume responsibility for repaying the loan, and proceeds to sign a mortgage contract, or a deed of trust.
 These agreements allow the seller to foreclose on the property if the buyer fails to keep up with monthly payments.

-In most cases, seller financed mortgages are short-term agreements, with balloon payments due at the end of the contract.
-This is why it’s important for home shoppers to consult a seller financed mortgage specialist to assess whether the transaction is a good option based on their current financial situation, as well as their foreseeable financial needs near the end of the loan.
+In many cases, seller-financed mortgages are short-term agreements, with balloon payments due at the end of the contract.
+This is why it’s important for home shoppers to consult a seller financing mortgage specialist to assess whether the transaction is a good option based on their current financial situation, as well as their foreseeable financial needs near the end of the loan.

 You almost never see seller financed mortgages advertised on TV, radio, or in newspapers.
 In the absence of using a professional mortgage advisor, many buyers and sellers initially learn about the transaction through internet research.
 There are also three additional factors that make seller financed mortgages uncommon compared to other types of mortgages.

-- Many sellers follow the traditional route, and try to receive a loan from their financial institution for two reasons: they’re familiar with the institution’s lending practices and product and service offerings.
-Only after failing to qualify for financing through a traditional lender do many prospective buyers explore seller financed mortgages.
+- Many sellers follow the traditional route, and try to receive a loan from their financial institution because they’re familiar with the institution’s lending practices and product and service offerings.
+Only after failing to qualify for financing through a traditional lender do many prospective buyers explore seller-financed mortgages.

-- Many investors — and even some seasoned real estate professionals — lack insight into seller financed mortgages and how they operate, much less the mortgages’ financial benefits for buyers and sellers.
-The lack of information can give buyers and sellers the impression that they won’t receive much professional help with the loan process.
+- Many investors — and even some seasoned real estate professionals — lack insight into seller-financed mortgages and how they operate, much less the mortgages’ financial benefits for buyers and sellers.
+This lack of information can give buyers and sellers the impression that they won’t receive much professional help with the loan process.

-- A seller financed mortgage doesn’t necessarily operate within parameters set by the housing market.
+- A seller-financed mortgage doesn’t necessarily operate within parameters set by the housing market.
 For example, the seller can charge a higher than normal interest rate, and may also write special considerations in the loan agreement, such as an escalation clause that permits the interest rate to increase by a small percentage annually to offset inflation.
-Sellers seeking traditional terms can balk at the specialized terms.
+Sellers seeking traditional terms can balk at these specialized terms.

-Aside from these, seller financed mortgages are also uncommon due to a perceived lack of trust.
+Aside from these aspects, seller-financed mortgages are also uncommon due to a perceived lack of trust.
 Sellers can be hesitant to offer loans to buyers with low credit scores, or buyers can be wary of dealing with a private individual who doesn’t have professional home loan experience.

 - Buyers are often found quickly due to the financial flexibility of the loan’s terms.
 Consequently, the cost of holding the sale property until it sells if often reduced.
 Many sellers have lost the property they were selling due to the financial strain of paying two mortgages simultaneously: one on the sale property and one on a new residence.